iclingerman/dandyhacks-2021/README.md

 The code assumes that you inputed in the correct format, but does check for bounding errors.

+Choosing a move follows the same format minus the orientation character.

 ## Usage

 We have provided a Makefile to compile the Java code.
 Use 'make' to compile the code and 'make run' to run the Driver program.